Transformation of orientation and rotation angles of synchronous satellites: Application to the Galilean moons: Transformation between the rotation angles phi and W

 Librations in longitude are defined as the periodic variations of the satellite's rotation around its spin axis.
-We have just defined two different rotation angles ($\phi_{Euler}$ and $W$), whose periodic variations $\Delta\phi_{Euler}$ and $\Delta W$ are different from each other, since $\beta$ and varies periodically with time.
+We have just defined two different rotation angles ($\phi_{Euler}$ and $W$), whose periodic variations $\Delta\phi_{Euler}$ and $\Delta W$ are different from each other, since $\beta$ varies periodically with time.
 Clearly, if the definition of the rotation angle is not unique, neither is that of libration.
-The rotation modeling community still uses other definitions, based on dynamic considerations.

 To resolve for the rotation variations with respect to synchronicity with the orbital motion, the gravitational torque in libration models depends on the difference between a rotation angle and the orbital true longitude (see Section~\ref{sec_lib}), with both angles measured from the same origin.
 The choice of a fixed/inertial origin is necessary to correctly describe the torque and find a realistic libration motion.
-The most elementary libration model considers that the satellite evolves on a non-precessing eccentric Keplerian orbit (which can therefore be assimilated, for modeling purposes only, to both a reference plane instead of the Laplace plane and to the satellite's equator) and that it undergoes diurnal libration such that the satellite's long axis points towards the central body at pericenter (e.g.~\citealt{VanH08}).
+The most elementary libration model considers that the satellite evolves on a non-precessing eccentric Keplerian orbit and that it undergoes diurnal libration such that the satellite's long axis points towards the central body at pericenter (e.g.~\citealt{VanH08}).
+For modeling purposes only, this Keplerian orbit can therefore be used both as the reference plane (instead of the Laplace plane) and as a proxy for the satellite’s equatorial plane.
 In this context, it makes sense to measure the angle of rotation on the plane of the orbit, starting from the pericenter.
 We note that rotation angle $\phi_{pericenter}$.
 It is also customary to refer the satellite's orbit not to its Laplace plane, but to Jupiter's equatorial plane, since in this modeling context, the Laplace plane is not of paramount importance.
 The geometric relationship between $\phi_{Euler}$ and $\phi_{pericenter}$, at first order in small angles $i$, $\theta$ and $\varepsilon$ is